Shades of Grey: Jane Fonda and Others on Embracing Their Natural Hair Colour, Plus Celeb Styles to Inspire Your Own Silver Look

 The super-short pixie is popular with older women who want a low-maintenance hairstyle.
 But it can be so much more, as Curtis proves.
-She has worn her shorn, grey hair slicked back for a sophisticated look, as she did at last year’s Golden Globes.
-Seen above at the National Board of Review Annual Awards Gala in New York in January, her hair is breezily side-parted with a few spikes casually pulled forward for a look that’s sharp, sexy and simply sizzles with style.
+She has worn her shorn, grey hair slicked back for a sophisticated look, as she did at the 2019 Golden Globes.
+Seen above at the 2020 National Board of Review Annual Awards Gala in New York, her hair is breezily side-parted with a few spikes casually pulled forward for a look that’s sharp, sexy and simply sizzles with style.

 A version of this story was originally published on Jan.
 23, 2020.